MohauMasukela/Udacity-Data-Science-Nanodegree/Project1/README.md

 ## Blog Post
-My main findings gethered on my notebook can be found on the blog i wrote [here](https://medium.com/@mohaumasukela/how-to-influence-consumer-buying-behavior-as-a-business-bd99ba4b552f)
+My main findings gethered on my notebook can be found on the blog i wrote Medium and can be accessed  [here](https://medium.com/@mohaumasukela/how-to-influence-consumer-buying-behavior-as-a-business-bd99ba4b552f).

 ## Installations